Key Takeaway

 7 Strategies to Break Through

-If you are below the maximum 2.4 mg dose, your provider may increase your dose.
+If you're below the maximum 2.4 mg dose, your provider may increase your dose.
 Each titration step provides additional appetite suppression and metabolic benefit.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 2. Increase Protein Intake